The Tribune

 MY NAME IS LUCIUS AURELIUS VALENS, AND I AM A SOLDIER IN THE SERVICE OF ROME.

-Lucius Aurelius Valens is a young Roman officer with a strong sense of duty and a commitment to justice.
-Those ideals earn him only a thankless posting to restless and impoverished Galilee.
-There the massacre of a detachment of Praetorian Guards and the man they were protecting—a member of the Roman Senate and an ally of the emperor Tiberius himself—plunges Valens straight into a deadly web of murder and intrigue, with far more at stake than just his own life and honor...
+A young Roman officer with a strong sense of justice and duty thwarts corrupt officials plundering the province of Syria and is marked for death.
+To save his life, he is sent to command a cavalry regiment stationed in ever-restless Judea.
+He expects only the thankless task of maintaining the Roman peace in a land where he and his soldiers are despised and feared.
+But this peace is shattered when he and his men discover the massacre of a detachment of Praetorian Guards and the man they were protecting—a member of the Roman Senate and an ally of the emperor Tiberius himself.
+Plunged straight into a deadly web of murder and intrigue, Valens soon realizes far more is at stake than just his own life and honor.

 Read the prologue and first two chapters of The Tribune.

-The Tribune (a Signet paperback) is available in bookstores now.
-It is the first novel in a new series that explores an era that forever altered the fate of the world.
+The Tribune is the first novel in a new series exploring an era that forever altered the fate of the world.
+The eBook edition is available through Amazon.com, priced at just $2.99!
+Click here to pick up your own copy!

 Praise for The Tribune: